dougllcooper/Arch-Installation-Guide/README.md

 	- `iwd`: Internet Wireless Daemon
 	- `inetutils`: A collection of common network programs
 	- `iputils`: Network monitoring tools, including `ping`
+	- `wpa_supplicant`: always installed this just as a backup
+	- `wireless_tools`: tools for wireless - go figure
+	- `networkmanager`: I like networkmanager for internet connections

 + utilities for accessing `RAID` or `LVM` partitions,

 	- `lvm2`: Logical Volume Manager 2 utilities (*if you are setting up an encrypted filesystem with LUKS/LVM, include this on pacstrap*)

++ btrfs filesystem,

+	- `btrfs-progs`: programs for handling btrfs filesystems
+	- `snapper`: might as well install now.
+Will be needed shortly
+	- `grub2`: I use grub bootloader.
+Allows booting using pacman created snapshots
+	- `efibootmgr`: for efi

 + Zram